 An injury at the office can drastically alter an employee’s health and quality of life.
 While accidents often result in more dangerous and life-threatening types of sudden injury, the majority of work injuries and workers' compensation cases that occur result from repetitive actions.

 Repetitive motions often lead to injuries such as Carpal Tunnel Syndrome—the most common injury affecting employees in the workforce, according to the Bureau of Labor Statistics.
 To further examine the evidence of such claims and statistics, click HERE.

 Symptoms of Carpal Tunnel Syndrome

-People, who experience carpal tunnel syndrome experience a pain caused by a compression or pinching of the median nerve in the wrist by repetitive actions.
+People who experience carpal tunnel syndrome experience pain caused by a compression or pinching of the median nerve in the wrist by repetitive actions.

 Some symptoms of carpal tunnel syndrome include:

 - Numbness or pain in the thumb, forefinger, and middle finger